Gurpreet0022/Python/README.md

-# basicpythonproj
+# Python

-Welcome to the **basicpythonproj** repository!
+Welcome to the **Python** repository!
 This repository contains a collection of simple Python projects that demonstrate fundamental programming concepts.
 These projects are designed to help beginners understand various aspects of Python, including loops, strings, mathematical operations, and more.

 ## Projects